-Apr 28, 09 Inclusion of a table of contents and the additional reference to the use of show or stage devices TRW Jun 10, 09 Updated hot work & dust permit to reflect feedback and suggestions from end users.
+Apr 28, 09 Inclusion of a table of contents and the additional reference to the use of show or stage devices TRW Jun 10, 09 Updated hot work & dust permit to reflect feedback and suggestions from TRW end users.
 Clarified permit and program relationship through the addition of identified parts & sections.
-Aug 28, 09 Updated hot work & dust permit to reflect feedback and suggestions from end users.
-TRW Nov 6, 19 Updated to reflect changes to hot work and dust permit (combined section 3 & 4).
+Aug 28, 09 Updated hot work & dust permit to reflect feedback and suggestions from TRW end users.
+Nov 6, 19 Updated to reflect changes to hot work and dust permit (combined section 3 AM & 4).
 Included Emergency Management role and contact information.
-AM
+Jun 27, 24 Updated to include EHS rather than emergency management.
+Minor EHS process changes.